Avoma vs Fathom

 • Do you want meeting recordings to live in a silo, or feed into a system that tells you which accounts to prioritize and why?

-Avoma is built for SMBs and mid-market GTM teams that want meeting automation, conversation intelligence, and revenue intelligence in one platform.
-It records, transcribes, and summarizes meetings, then layers on AI call scoring, deal risk alerts, sales methodology tracking, and forecasting.
-Pricing starts at $19/user/month with free collaborator seats, positioning Avoma as an affordable alternative to enterprise platforms like Gong.
+Avoma (⭐ 4.8/5 G2, 1,300+ reviews) is built for SMBs and mid-market GTM teams that want meeting automation, conversation intelligence, and revenue intelligence in one platform.
+It records, transcribes, and summarizes meetings, then layers on AI call scoring, deal risk alerts, sales methodology tracking (MEDDIC, SPICED, BANT, Sandler, and custom frameworks), and forecasting.
+Pricing starts at $19/user/month with free collaborator seats, positioning Avoma as an affordable alternative to enterprise CI platforms like Gong.
 The trade-off: users report reliability issues with the meeting bot, and transcription accuracy can fall short with accents or technical terminology.

-Fathom is the AI notetaker that individual contributors and small sales teams reach for when they want accurate transcriptions, instant summaries, and zero learning curve.
+Fathom (⭐ 4.9/5 G2, 1,420 reviews) is the AI notetaker that individual contributors and small sales teams reach for when they want accurate transcriptions, instant summaries, and zero learning curve.
 With an unlimited free plan and summary generation within 30 seconds of a call ending, Fathom has earned loyalty through simplicity and speed.
-However, Fathom's coaching and deal intelligence features are limited to its Business plan, language support is narrow, and the visible bot presence in meetings remains the most common complaint.
+It was named HubSpot's 2025 Most Used App of the Year with 20K+ installs and 4.7 stars.
+However, Fathom's coaching and deal intelligence features are limited to its Business plan, language support covers 38 languages (vs. Avoma's 50+), and the visible bot presence in meetings remains the most common complaint.

 If your team needs meeting intelligence connected to the full context of your accounts and pipeline, see how ZoomInfo works.